fderuiter/face_stretcher/README.md

 - Visual loading indicators appear while the app detects your face and builds the mesh.
 - Helpful instructions appear the first time you visit so you know how to get started.

+### Mesh Generation

+The cropped face is projected onto a Three.js plane mesh.
+In **N64 Mode** a pixelated texture and just 10 segments recreate the low-poly look.
+Switch it off for a smoother high-res mesh with linear filtering.

 ### Manual Crop Fallback

 If automatic face detection fails, a drag-and-zoom cropper lets you manually select the face region before the mesh is generated.